|

 The Legacy of Medieval Mathematics

-Innovation | Description |
+| Innovation | Description |

-Arabic Numeration | Introduction of decimal numeration which facilitates calculations compared to earlier systems. |
+| Arabic numeration | Introduction of decimal numeration that facilitates calculations compared to earlier systems. |

-Algebra | Development of algebra by mathematicians like Al-Khwarizmi, establishing fundamental rules. |
+| Algebra | Development of algebra by mathematicians like Al-Khwarizmi, establishing fundamental rules. |

-Trigonometry | Advances in the study of triangles and the use of trigonometric functions, primarily in astronomy. |
+| Trigonometry | Advances in the study of triangles and the use of trigonometric functions, primarily in astronomy. |

-Combinatorial Analysis | Emergence of enumeration and combinatorial techniques to solve various mathematical problems. |
+| Combinatorial analysis | Emergence of enumeration and combinatorial techniques to solve various mathematical problems. |

-Mathematical Tables | Creation of tables to facilitate calculations for celestial movements and other practical fields. |
+| Mathematical tables | Creation of tables to facilitate calculations of celestial movements and other practical fields. |

-Elements of Euclid | Translations and studies of Euclidean Theorems, allowing for the revision and enrichment of geometric knowledge. |
+| Elements of Euclid | Translations and studies of Euclidean theorems, allowing for the review and enrichment of geometric knowledge. |

-Fractionation | Teaching fractions and their use, replacing more rudimentary methods. |
+| Fractioning | Teaching of fractions and their use, replacing more rudimentary methods. |

-Polynomial Equations | Development of solutions for equations of various degrees, increasing understanding of advanced mathematics. |
+| Polynomial equations | Development of solutions for equations of different degrees, increasing understanding of advanced mathematics. |

 Notable Mathematical Innovations

-The Numeration and Its Influences
+Numeration and Its Influences

 One of the major developments was the introduction of Arabic numeration in the West.
 This notation system, based on the decimal system, significantly improved the accuracy of calculations.
-Unlike the cumbersome methods used by the Greeks, this new system facilitated the calculation of fractions and complex operations, making mathematics more accessible to a wider audience.
+Unlike the laborious methods used by the Greeks, this new system facilitated the calculation of fractions and complex operations, making mathematics more accessible to a wider audience.

 Transmission of Knowledge